 Teens however sometimes don’t see it that way…Or do they??

-We parted our ways..of course.. she had to go to the girly stuff section..after being there for about 5 minutes she comes strolling up beside me and says “remember when we were rich?”
-I just looked at her a shocked look, because if there is one thing we’ve never been..it’s rich.
+We parted our ways as we entered the store….of course.. she had to go to the girly stuff section..after being there for about 5 minutes she comes strolling up beside me and says “remember when we were rich?”
+I turned my head and stared at her with a shocked look, because if there is one thing we’ve never been..it’s rich.
 LOL

 She say’s “Remember when Dad would take us to this Dollar Store when we were little and we could buy WHATEVER we wanted?”
 “Yeeessss” I say waiting for the rest of the story..because I would like to remember the days when we were rich too!
 LOL

 Again she says “Well we could buy WHATEVER we wanted here!”
 I tried not to chuckle and just kind of quietly said “Yes honey I know…this IS the Dollar Store you know”